 Requests to exercise the above rights can be sent to firstname.lastname@example.org. in3 may ask security questions to verify your identity before processing your request.

-Data portability: Where your personal data are processed automatically in performing an agreement, you have the right to request a machine-readable format for transfer to another party.
+Data portability: Where your personal data is processed automatically in the performance of our agreement with you, you have the right to request a machine-readable format of such data for transfer to another party.

 8. How does in3 keep your personal data secure?

-in3 takes appropriate technical and organisational measures to protect your data against unauthorised access, transfer, destruction or other unauthorised processing.
-These security measures include firewalls, encryption, use of secure IT environments, access control, training for staff who process your data and the careful selection of any third parties who process personal data on behalf of in3.
+In3 takes appropriate technical and organizational measures to protect your data against unauthorized access, transfer, de-struction or other unauthorized processing.
+These security measures include firewalls, encryption, use of secure IT environ-ments, access control, training for staff who process your data and the careful selection of any third parties who process personal data on our behalf.
 Access to your information is also limited to just those in3 staff who need your data as part of doing their job.

 9. Third-party websites

 Our website might include links to third-party websites. in3 is not responsible for the privacy policies or content of those websites.
-We advise you to read the privacy policies and terms and conditions for these websites before visiting.
+We advise you to read the privacy policies and terms and conditions for these websites before using such websites.